 Louisville, KY 40292

-The composition portfolio is the audition for the composition major, and it is also the primary tool for evaluating financial support.
+Graduate composition majors audition by submitting a portfolio.
+The composition portfolio is one of the primary tools for evaluating financial support.
 The portfolio should contain three or four samples of original compositions, along with recordings for the same works, if possible.
-Evidence of experience using various instrumental and/or vocal combinations is very important.
+Evidence of experience using various instrumental and/or vocal combinations is helpful.
 Submit your most advanced and sophisticated work.
 If you have any questions about what to submit in the portfolio, feel free to ask questions before submitting.
-(Although each student must play or sing a performance audition for the School of Music, composition majors also audition by submitting the portfolio described above.)

 Students should also submit a curriculum vitae detailing education, any relevant work or teaching experience, and achievements, especially with regard to their compositional work.
 Excellent performance skills may also be valuable in obtaining financial support, through scholarships for performance in School of Music ensembles.
 For more information, please visit the School of Music financial aid information page.